Harok family murder: Extradition proceedings in Virginia

 The Czech police concluded that short trousers found in Dahlgren's suitcase had blood stains on them: the police alleged that "beyond any doubt, the blood was that of David Harok, and further with a very strong probability, also the blood of Martin Harok and Veronika Haroková.
 In the case of 25 stains examined, the blood could not have stained the short trousers merely from abrasion".
 The police had also secured a bloodied knife and a bar stool from the crime scene.
 However, according to the authorities, more weapons were used in the killings.

 The extradition hearing took place on 12 September 2013 at United States District Court for the Eastern District of Virginia with Magistrate Judge Ivan D. Davis presiding.
 Concluding that the state needed to prove only probable cause, Davis ruled that Dahlgren could be extradited to the Czech Republic.
 The ruling, if upheld, allowed the US Department of State to only extradite him, while the Department of State would make its own decision whether to do so.
 Dahlgren's attorney, Theodore Simon announced that he would appeal the verdict.
 A court hearing in the matter that was supposed to take place on 8 May 2015 was adjourned.
 Another court hearing scheduled on 22 May 2015 - two years after the murders - was adjourned until 12 June 2015.

 On 1 July 2015, the court in Virginia heard Dahlgren's filing for a writ of habeas corpus and decided that the detention was lawful.
 Dahlgren appealed the verdict.
 In August 2015, the court dealing with the extradition ruled that Dahlgren could be extradited without waiting for the verdict regarding his custody, and on 31 August 2015, Dahlgren was transported to Prague, becoming the first U.S. citizen extradited to the Czech Republic.

 Criminal proceedings in the Czech Republic

 Charges

 Palace of Justice in Brno which houses the regional court appropriate to hear the Harok family murder case.

 After learning that their prime suspect had left the country, on 23 May 2013 the Czech authorities charged Kevin Dahlgren in absentia with committing the quadruple murder.
 If convicted, he could be sentenced up to life imprisonment.
 Court appointed attorney Richard Špíšek represented Dahlgren in the Czech murder proceedings.

 Dahlgren was extradited to the Czech Republic on 31 August 2015.
-On the same day, the District Court in Brno held a hearing concerning Dahlgren's custody.
+On the same day, the Regional Court in Brno held a hearing concerning Dahlgren's custody.
 The court refused Dahlgren's plea to be released on bail and ordered his remand.
 Dahlgren appealed the decision but the original ruling was upheld.